 - Use hygienic bags for packing underwear.

-I hope these packing tips give you some ideas and guidlines for making your own savvy packing list for Australia.
+I hope these packing tips give you some ideas and guidelines for making your savvy packing list for Australia.

-Packing light for travelling Australia will help you reduce stress and save you time by packing and unpacking all the times.
-It will give you more freedom of moving about easily and fast on buses, trains and at airports.
-It will save you energy and finally it will give you the comfort of feeling like at home.
+Packing the luggage will help you reduce stress and save you time by packing and unpacking all the times.
+It will give you more freedom of moving about quickly and fast on buses, trains and airports.
+It will save you energy, and finally, it will provide you with the comfort of feeling at home.

-And here are my best tips on what to wear on the plane and survive the long haul flight to Australia.
+And here are my best tips on what to wear on long-haul flights.